The socially conservative party previously had an effective veto on progressive reforms

 Marriage equality campaigners are now hopeful that Northern Ireland will soon the rest of Britain and the Republic of Ireland by legalising same-sex marriage.

 It was a disastrous day overall for the DUP.
 The party’s loss of support could be attributable to a number of factors, including its support for Brexit and leader Arlene Foster’s involvement in the ‘Cash for Ash’ scandal.

 Sinn Féin and the DUP must now begin negotiations to form a power-sharing executive, which will be challenging given the escalation of tensions between the two parties.

 If a government is not formed after that period then, according to law, another election will be called.

 The full breakdown of seats (from a total of 90) is as follows:

 Traditional Unionist Voice: 1

 Independent: 1Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.